ESMValGroup/ESMValCore/doc/develop/fixing_data.rst

-    The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires an :download:`extra_facets file ipslcm-mappings.yml
+    The ``Output`` format is an example of a case where variables are grouped in multi-variable files, which name cannot be computed directly from datasets attributes alone but requires to use an extra_facets file, which principles are explained in ref:`extra_facets`, and which content is :download:`available here
-    </../esmvalcore/_config/extra_facets/ipslcm-mappings.yml>`, which
-    principles are explained in ref:`that section
+    </../esmvalcore/_config/extra_facets/ipslcm-mappings.yml>`.
+These
-    <extra_facets>`.
-These multi-variable files must also undergo some
-    data selection, which may involve an external process for performance purpose.
+    multi-variable files must also undergo some data selection, which may involve an external process for performance purpose.